Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 In the end he made do with a dirty light gray tarpaulin.
 Hopefully it would look white enough, fluttering above his head on a pole.
 He borrowed a two-wheel vehicle from one of his scouts and kept his speed on the cautious side as he followed the route clearly laid out on the sign, until he reached the meeting spot.

 He’d never met a human before.
 He’d seen them on the infosphere or broadcast media, but *reality* was something else, bringing with it the sheer *impact* of a deathworlder’s presence.
-There was nothing tangible about the sensation, just...an energy.
+There was nothing tangible about the sensation, just... an energy.
 He was looking at a being strong enough to rip his limbs off and crush his body *accidentally* and everything about the Human from his scent to his stance was a reminder of that fact.

 This one was a robustly-built male burdened under a heavy-looking pile of combat equipment and armed with a black mechanical knot of a weapon which he leveled directly at Yeego’s chest.